sok-og-skriv/sok-og-skriv-web/docs/kjeldebruk-og-referanser/referansestiler/chicago-forfatter-aar.md

 USAs historie er preget av innvandring.
 Når det gjelder religion og etnisk tilhørighet blant minoriteter i USA skriver Valerie Martinez-Ebers og Manochehr Dorraj at vi finner store variasjoner tross felles språk som blant latinamerikanske minoriteter:

 > _Aside from these commonalities associated with subordinate status, minority groups are usually quite different from one another.
 Within a particular group, there is also like to be variations.
 For example, Latinos are members of an ethnic minority group with national origins from 22 countries.
-Aside from their common language of Spanish and the high number who are catholics – both characteristics are the result of their origin countries’ shared experience of Spanish conquest – the Hispanic national origin groups have different social, political, and migratory histories and different levels of human capital or resources (i.e education, income, social networks, and citizenship status).
+Aside from their common language of Spanish and the high number who are catholics – both characteristics are the result of their origin countries' shared experience of Spanish conquest – the Hispanic national origin groups have different social, political, and migratory histories and different levels of human capital or resources (i.e education, income, social networks, and citizenship status).
 (Martinez-Ebers og Dorraj 2010, 5)_

 Når du selv oversetter et sitat skal dette markeres i parentes etter sidehenvisningen.
 Hvis du ønsker å inkludere originalsitatet, bør det plasseres i en note, eller eventuelt til sist i parentesen.

-Victor Turner hevder at "\[K\]ultur, som verb i mange om ikke alle språk, har i alle fall to ’modus’, indikativ og konjunktiv \[…\]" (1988, 41, min oversettelse).1
+Victor Turner hevder at "\[K\]ultur, som verb i mange om ikke alle språk, har i alle fall to 'modus', indikativ og konjunktiv \[…\]" (1988, 41, min oversettelse).1

-1 "Culture, like verbs in many if not all languages, has at least two ’moods’, indicative and subjunctive\[…\].»
+1 "Culture, like verbs in many if not all languages, has at least two 'moods', indicative and subjunctive\[…\].»

 ### Indirekte sitat